Xilinx/Vitis-Tutorials/Hardware_Accelerators/Design_Tutorials/02-bloom/2_experience-acceleration.md

       make run
       ```

       The generated output compute scores are stored in the host code in the `cpu_profile_score` array that represents the outputs for the total number of specified documents.
+The results will look similar to the following:

       ```
       ./host 100000